A topic from the subject of Organic Chemistry in Chemistry.

 Main Concepts:

-• Pharmacokinetics and Pharmacodynamics: The body's absorption, distribution, metabolism, and excretion of drugs must be considered in drug design.
+• Pharmacokinetics and Pharmacodynamics: The body's absorption, distribution, metabolism, and excretion (ADME) of drugs, as well as their effects on the body, must be considered in drug design.
+Understanding ADME properties is crucial for drug efficacy and safety.

 By understanding molecular recognition, chemists can engineer drugs that effectively interact with specific biological targets, leading to improved treatment outcomes for various diseases.